Philosophy of space and time: Einstein

 Albert Einstein proposed that the laws of physics should be based on the principle of relativity.
 This principle holds that the rules of physics must be the same for all observers, regardless of the frame of reference that is used, and that light propagates at the same speed in all reference frames.
 This theory was motivated by Maxwell's equations, which show that electromagnetic waves propagate in a vacuum at the speed of light.
 However, Maxwell's equations give no indication of what this speed is relative to.
 Prior to Einstein, it was thought that this speed was relative to a fixed medium, called the luminiferous ether.
 In contrast, the theory of special relativity postulates that light propagates at the speed of light in all inertial frames, and examines the implications of this postulate.

 All attempts to measure any speed relative to this ether failed, which can be seen as a confirmation of Einstein's postulate that light propagates at the same speed in all reference frames.
 Special relativity is a formalization of the principle of relativity that does not contain a privileged inertial frame of reference, such as the luminiferous ether or absolute space, from which Einstein inferred that no such frame exists.

 Einstein generalized relativity to frames of reference that were non-inertial.
 He achieved this by positing the Equivalence Principle, which states that the force felt by an observer in a given gravitational field and that felt by an observer in an accelerating frame of reference are indistinguishable.
 This led to the conclusion that the mass of an object warps the geometry of the space-time surrounding it, as described in Einstein's field equations.

 In classical physics, an inertial reference frame is one in which an object that experiences no forces does not accelerate.
 In general relativity, an inertial frame of reference is one that is following a geodesic of space-time.
 An object that moves against a geodesic experiences a force.
 An object in free fall does not experience a force, because it is following a geodesic.
 An object standing on the earth, however, will experience a force, as it is being held against the geodesic by the surface of the planet.

 Einstein partially advocates Mach's principle in that distant stars explain inertia because they provide the gravitational field against which acceleration and inertia occur.
 But contrary to Leibniz's account, this warped space-time is as integral a part of an object as are its other defining characteristics, such as volume and mass.
-If one holds, contrary to idealist beliefs, that objects exist independently of the mind, it seems that relativistics commits them to also hold that space and temporality have exactly the same type of independent existence.
+If one holds, contrary to idealist beliefs, that objects exist independently of the mind, it seems that relativistics commits one to also hold the idea that space and temporality have exactly the same type of independent existence.